Einstein metrics, their moduli spaces and stability: Homogeneous spaces

 In \cite{Jen71,Nik21,BWZ04} it was proven, by considering nearby metrics invariant under a smaller transitive group, that $\SU(n)$ (2) and $\SU(2n)/\Sp(n)$ (3) are (nonlinearly) $\EH$-unstable despite being semistable.
 With Theorem~\ref{thm:symm2ndorder} and Corollary~\ref{thm:nonlinearunstable}, we have a more general result.

 \begin{corollary} The Einstein manifolds (1), (2), (3) and (5) from Theorem~\ref{thm:symmstable} are $\EH$-unstable. \end{corollary}

 The $\EH$-stability of $\rmE_6/\rmF_4$ (4) as well as the integrability to third order on all of the spaces (1)--(5) is currently unclear, but we strongly suspect the symmetric Einstein metrics to be rigid.
-We remark that the first ever example of an Einstein metric which has IED, but which is rigid, namely the symmetric Einstein metric on $\C\Proj^{2n}\times\C\Proj^1$, was given by Koiso \cite{Koiso82}.
+We remark that the first ever example of an Einstein metric which has IED, but which is rigid, namely the symmetric Einstein metric on $\C\Proj^{2n}\times\C\Proj^1$, was given by Koiso \cite{Koiso82}; Theorem~\ref{thm:symm2ndorder} gives the first irreducible examples.

 There is an analogous, but as of today incomplete discussion on the solitonic rigidity of compact symmetric spaces and their dynamical stability under Ricci flow.
 The complex projective spaces and complex Grassmannians, which are semistable for the shrinker entropy, admit infinitesimal solitonic deformations (ISD) from $2E$-eigenfunctions \cite{CH15}.
-Using Theorem~\ref{thm:cubicobst}, Kröncke \cite{Kr20} showed the dynamical instability of $\C\Proj^n$, $n\geq2$, even though it is strictly stable for $\EH$, cf.~Knopf--Šešum \cite{KS19}.
-Similarly, Hall--Murphy--Waldron showed the dynamical instability of $\Gr_k\C^n$ for $n\neq 2k$.
+Using Theorem~\ref{thm:cubicobst}, Knopf--Šešum \cite{KS19} and Kröncke \cite{Kr20} independently showed the dynamical instability of $\C\Proj^n$, $n\geq2$, even though it is strictly stable for $\EH$.
+Similarly, Hall--Murphy--Waldron showed the dynamical instability of $\Gr_k\C^n$ for $n\neq 2k$ \cite{HMW21}.

 Those ISD of $\C\Proj^n$ which are integrable to second order have been completely characterized \cite{Kr16}.
 As it turns out, they are all obstructed to second order if $n$ is even.
-Remarkably, Li--Zhang \cite{LZ23} have worked out the third order obstruction for ISD from functions for odd $n$, showing that none of them are integrable.
+Remarkably, Li--Zhang \cite{LZ23} have worked out the third order obstruction for conformal ISD (cf.~Theorem~\ref{thm:nu2nd} (ii)) for odd $n$, showing that none of them are integrable.

 \begin{theorem} The Fubini--Study metric $\C\Proj^n$ is solitonically rigid, that is, every Ricci soliton close to it must be isometric to it (up to scale). \end{theorem}